 A majority of Oregon families send their children to one of the state´s 1,239 local public schools.
 As taxpayers, all Oregonians have the responsibility to ensure that schools are providing the best possible education for the children of our state while using resources wisely.
 In the 2011-2012 school year, taxpayers paid an average of $9,500 dollars for each student in Oregon´s public school system.
 Studies have consistently shown a connection between student achievement and parent involvement.
 According to the National Education Association, “A home environment that encourages learning is more important to student achievement than income, education level or cultural background.”
 Parents should not only support schools, but should also have options in deciding which school their child will attend.
 Liberal school transfer policies should give parents as much leeway as possible in allowing them to choose which public school best meets their child’s needs

 In September 1999, laws allowing the creation of charter schools in Oregon took effect and opened a new door in Oregon education.
 Charter schools in Oregon are paid for through public funding and are exempt from regulation with the stipulation of meeting certain academic standards.
 Approval, oversight, and funding for each charter school stems from the school district in which the school is located.
 Many of these schools employ innovative educational methods and focus on specific skill training in the high school levels.
-There are currently about 80 charter schools in Oregon.
+There are currently over 120 charter schools in Oregon.

 Private schools — both secular and religious — offer high quality education alternatives to public schools.
 But, many families have difficulty raising funds to pay for private school tuition.
 School vouchers, such as those tested in Milwaukee, WI, provide parents with greater educational options.
 The vouchers, a scholarship of sorts, allow lower income families in failing school districts a choice in where their children are educated.
 Further, vouchers provide parents the opportunity to enroll their children in an institution that best suits their specific educational needs.